anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 6. results without true outliers-unlabelled data.devosmita
 7. diff between the methods and applications for each method.devosmita
 8. multivariate
+9. contamination for lof
+10. enable tadgan
+11. Add weight for models

 ## Installation instructions ##